kslides/kslides/README.md

 **kslides** is a [Kotlin](https://kotlinlang.org) DSL for the awesome [reveal.js](https://revealjs.com) presentation framework.
 It is meant for people who prefer working with an IDE rather than PowerPoint.
-It works particularly well for presentations with code snippets and animations.
+It works particularly well for presentations with code snippets and HTML animations.
 Slides are authored in [Markdown](https://www.markdownguide.org), [HTML](https://www.w3schools.com/html/), or the Kotlin [HTML DSL](https://github.com/Kotlin/kotlinx.html/wiki/Getting-started).